hanmindev/ingot-docs/Writerside/topics/Structs.md

 # Structs

 Structs are a way to store multiple values in a single variable.
+It is like a compound except that it is type safe, but more restrictive.

 ## Declaration